 Dull marble tiles can be really frustrating; soil gets trapped in the scratches, no amount of mopping gets them clean and it looks as though you are neglecting your floor.

-This marble floor in Tooting South London WS17 was no exception and our customer was desperate to bring the shine back to her floor.
+This marble polishing Tooting project in South London WS17 was no exception and our customer was desperate to bring the shine back to her floor.

-In this situation, our customer had a few particular issues to solve.
+In this situation, our customer had a few marble restoration issues to solve.

 - the floor had started to go dull in the high traffic areas

 - there where quite a lot of dull etch marks that customer was becoming increasingly frustrated with because they were very visible compared to the shine on the surrounding stone.